House of the Dragon finale review: The War of the Dragons beginsOct 26 | 5 min read

-Tom Glynn-Carney will take over as Aegon II as he becomes an even dark character and at the forefront of the battle for the Iron Throne.
+Tom Glynn-Carney takes over as Aegon, when he becomes an even darker character and at the forefront of the battle for the Iron Throne.

-Glynn-Carney's film and TV credits include previous credits Dunkirk, The King, the Last Post, Domina and he will star later this year in BBC drama SAS Rogue Heroes.
+Glynn-Carney's film and TV credits include Dunkirk, The King, the Last Post, Domina and he will star later this year in BBC drama SAS Rogue Heroes.

-Young Aemond Targaryen - Played by Leo Ashton
+Aemond Targaryen - Played by Leo Ashton (Young) / Ewan Mitchell

 The brooding and sinister Young Aemond, the second son of King Viserys and Queen Alicent spent episode 6 complaining about his lack of a dragon.
 Luckily for him, one very special one came available at the end of the episode.

-Young Leo Ashton have a great performance as the terrifying Targaryen.
+Young Leo Ashton gave a great performance as the terrifying Targaryen.
 You may have seen the young actor before in ITV's The Bay and Deep Water or BBC series Red Rose.

-Ewan Mitchell will take over the role of the second-born son of Viserys, nephew to Daemon, and half-brother to Rhaenyra.
+Ewan Mitchell took over the role of the second-born son of Viserys, nephew to Daemon, and half-brother to Rhaenyra, in episode 8.

 Trust us when we say, Aemond is a character you're going to see a lot more of in future episodes and seasons.